 - MHTP preparation, referrals for psychological therapy services or focussed psychological strategies services, and reviews of a patient's MHTP will be provided by either: - a GP or PMP at the general practice in which the patient is enrolled in MyMedicare, or - o regardless of whether the patient is enrolled in MyMedicare, by the patient's usual medical practitioner. - GP and PMP MHTP review items (2712, 92114, 92126, 277, 92120, and 92132) and GP and PMP ongoing mental health consultation items (2713, 92115, 92127, 279, 92121 and 92133) will be removed from the MBS.
-This will allow GPs and PMPs to use timetiered professional (general) attendance items to review, refer and/or provide ongoing mental health consultation for a patient's mental health. - The MyMedicare and usual medical practitioner requirements will also apply to GP and PMP MHTP telehealth items, with these services no longer exempt from the established clinical relationship rule.
+This will allow GPs and PMPs to use timetiered professional (general) attendance items to review, refer and/or provide ongoing mental health consultation for a patient's mental health. - The MyMedicare and usual medical practitioner requirements will apply to GP and PMP MHTP telehealth items, with these services no longer exempt from the established clinical relationship rule. - These changes do not affect focussed psychological strategies services which will continue to be available to any patient from any eligible GP and eligible PMP who has the appropriate training recognised by the General Practice Mental Health Standards Collaboration.